This classic adaptation of horror novel Rosemary’s Baby is a modern metropolitan gothic story with a trump card of sensational excess.

 The conspiracy stretches much further, however.
 Everyone in the building appears to be in on it, including the lift attendant.
 The obstetrician they make Rosemary see is part of the coven.
 And when she finally escapes to her own doctor, he’s in on it, too.

-The deviousness of this strategy is its scale.
+The deviousness of the strategy is its scale.
 It isolates Rosemary from her friends, then separates her from her own intuition.
 She even lives with pain for months because she submits to their wisdom.
 By the time she realises something isn’t right, she’s on her own.

 The path to knowledge